CentroDL/godot/w01/d01/student/intro_to_ruby_lab_prompt.md

 **File name:** `road_music.rb`

 Write a program to calculate the following math problem.
-It should take an album length in
+It should take an album length in hours, minutes and seconds; a driving distance in miles, and an average speed in miles per hour.

 > The total running time of the Beatles White Album is 1 hour 33 minutes 35 seconds.
 > It's 3,187.1 miles from Portland, Maine to Portland Oregon via I-80 E and I-90 E.
 > If you drove from Portland to Portland at an average rate of 55 miles per hour, how many times could you listen to the White Album in full?

+## Part 6: What Would OPEC do?

+**File name:** `drive_cost.rb`

+Write a program to calculate the following math problem.

-## Part 6: How much would it cost to drive around the world at the equator?
+> Assuming gas costs $2.781 per gallon, your car gets 32.4 miles to the gallon, you drive at a steady 55 mph, and the Earth is 24,902 miles in circumference at the equator: how much would it cost to drive around the world at the equator?

+## Part 7: George Jetson Has Had Enough

+**File name:** `drive_time.rb`

+Write a program to calculate the following math problem.
-Assuming gas costs $2.512 and you drive at a steady 55 mph.

-## Part 7: How long would it take to drive from the Earth to the Sun?
+>Assuming you drive at a steady 55 mph, how long would it take you to drive into the fiery core of the sun?
+We can assume that the sun is [one astronomical unit](https://www.google.com/search?q=astronomical+unit&oq=astronima&aqs=chrome.1.69i57j0l5.3668j0j4&sourceid=chrome&es_sm=119&ie=UTF-8) away: ie 149,597,871,700 meters.

-Assuming gas costs $2.512 and you drive at a steady 55 mph.
+&nbsp;...

+> Also: How much would it cost?

-## Part 8: We can't be late
+## Part 8: Space Oddity

+Using the above calculators and converters, figure out:

-If you left today and wanted to reach the Sun by March 10, 2015, how fast would you have to drive?
+1. If you left today and wanted to reach Mars by March 10, 2015, how fast would you have to drive?
+Consider that the average distance to Mars from Earth is 140 million miles.
+1. How far could [Carlos Slim](https://www.google.com/search?q=carlos+slim+net+worth&oq=carlos+slim+net+worth&aqs=chrome..69i57j0l5.377j0j9&sourceid=chrome&es_sm=119&ie=UTF-8) drive before he ran out of gas?
+Would he make it past the [Kuiper Belt](https://www.google.com/search?q=distance+to+the+kuiper+belt&oq=distance+to+the+kuiper+belt&aqs=chrome..69i57j0l2.276j0j9&sourceid=chrome&es_sm=119&ie=UTF-8)?
+1. If the Voyager probe wanted to listen to Fleetwood Mac's seminal album [Rumours](http://en.wikipedia.org/wiki/Rumours_%28album%29), how many times would she have listened to it when she [left the solar system](http://en.wikipedia.org/wiki/Heliosphere#Heliopause)?

-## Part 9: Bowie can you hear me?
+## Part 9: This is ground control...

 Radio signals are electromagnetic waves.
 The speed of electromagnetic waves in a vacuum, is approximately 300,000 km/s